Solar power is great – and that’s not changing

 Give your appliances a day job

 Appliances account for a decent percentage of your energy usage.
-And if you’re only running them at night, you’re likely paying for power from the grid rather than using your solar for free - missing out on a great chunk of savings.
+And if you’re only running them at night, you’re paying for power to run them rather than using your solar for free - missing out on a big opportunity to save.
 Most appliances have a delay setting so you can set them up to run during peak solar-generating times (instead of the evening peak energy-consuming hours).

 • Your feed-in tariffHot water - Water heating can account for up to a third of your energy use.
 If you have electric hot water, make sure the timer is set to heat during the day.